coreboot/coreboot/Documentation/distributions.md

 All ChromeOS devices ([Chromebooks](https://chromebookdb.com/), Chromeboxes, Chromebit, etc) released from 2012 onward use coreboot for their main system firmware.
-Additionally, starting with the 2013 Chromebook Pixel, the firmware running on the Embedded Controller (EC - a small microcontroller which provides functions like battery management, keyboard support, and sensor interfacing) is open source as well.
+Additionally, starting with the 2013 Chromebook Pixel, the firmware running on the Embedded Controller (EC) – a small microcontroller which provides functions like battery management, keyboard support, and sensor interfacing – is open source as well.

 ### Libretrend